KarrieK/NICAR16/README.md

 #Looking at our data

-The first thing we need to do is turn our excel file into a csv and change its name
+Our data set is from the ire data library - The first thing we need to do get our data into the terminal in the right format.

-To do this we are going to use the command in2csv and then rename it
+- If you are dealling with an excel file you can covert your data using the command

-$ in2csv nsnextract.xlsx > data.csv
+$ in2csv sampledata.xlsx > data.csv

-Now we have some data in a csv format it's time to look at it and figure out what we've got.
+But as our data set is already a csv we need to navigate into the right folder so we can look at our data and figure out what we've got.

 Csvlook will dump the entire csv into your terminal